gitfrid/CzechFOI-DRATE-NOBIAS/README.md

 This bias is particularly dangerous because it can produce **misleading conclusions** even when no real treatment effect exists.

+### Methode
+A population with a
+constant mortality rate is simulated, and real vaccine doses 1–7 are randomly assigned to individuals, repeating the process until the individual’s death day occurs after their last vaccination.
+This creates a dataset with a constant homogeneous mortality rate and a realistic vaccination schedule.
+<br><br>The simulated and real datasets are then tested using scientific methods such as the time-varying Cox model to prove whether the methode eliminate this bias in the data, or produce distorted results.

 ### Scientific Foundations

 A few serious scientists, genuinely interested in knowledge, have addressed this bias rigorously, including **Miguel Hernán** and **James Robins**.